Kingabar/memory-game/README.md

  Challenge yourself to beat your own best time and score.
  GOOD LUCK !!! :)

- # 2 Purpose and goals of the website
+ # 2 Purpose of the website
     The goal of Kinga's Memory Game is to provide an enjoyable experience that challenges players' memory and concentration.
-    By finding matching pairs of cards, players can enhance their cognitive skills while having fun
+    By finding matching pairs of cards, players can enhance their cognitive skills while having fun.